-- ♦ intellectual integrity, appreciation of difference and diversity, informed ethical values, and courageous aspiration toward the best for oneself, one's family, one's society, and the world; - ♦ a sense of the joys and uses of creative and critical thought, including skills of intellectual problem-solving through effective reading and research, clear writing, and articulate speech; - ♦ the willingness and ability to exercise personal and intellectual leadership in his or her chosen field of endeavor.
+- ♦ intellectual integrity, celebration of difference and diversity, informed ethical values, and courageous aspiration toward the best for oneself, one's family, one's society, and the world; - ♦ a sense of the joys and uses of creative and critical thought, including skills of intellectual problem-solving through effective reading and research, clear writing, and articulate speech; and - ♦ the willingness and ability to exercise personal and intellectual leadership in his or her chosen field of endeavor.

-The University will achieve its mission through emphasizing and supporting excellence in teaching, in pure and applied research, and in public service consistent with the educational emphases and goals of the University.
+The University will achieve its mission through emphasizing and supporting excellence in teaching, in pure and applied research, and in public service consistent with the educational emphasis and goals of the University.
 In fulfilling this mission, Truman State University recognizes its duty to:

-- ◆ maintain a living and learning environment that will attract and challenge outstanding students: - ◆ prepare its students to succeed in rigorous professional and graduate programs; - ◆ provide a physical environment and support services that will help members of the University achieve their educational goals and enhance their social and physical development and that will further serve as a source of pride to the University, the alumni, the community, and the state. - ♦ offer services to the community, the region, and the state in the areas of research and public service that are natural outgrowths of the academic mission of the University, and strive to ensure that the University serves as a cultural resource for the broader community of which it is an integral part; - ♦ develop and maintain sources of public and private support, and merit such continued support through public accountability for the quality of its programs and resources; - ◆ provide appropriate encouragement and recognition of each member of the University community who contributes to the fulfillment of the University's goals.
+- ◆ maintain a student-centered and student learning-centered living and learning environment that will attract, nurture, and challenge diverse, outstanding students; - ◆ prepare its students to succeed in rigorous professional and graduate programs; - ◆ provide a physical environment and support services that will help members of the University achieve their educational goals and enhance their social and physical development, and that will further serve as a source of pride to the University, the alumni, the community, and the state; - ♦ offer services to the community, the region, and the state in the areas of research and public service that are natural outgrowths of the academic mission of the University, and strive to ensure that the University serves as a cultural resource for the broader community of which it is an integral part; - ◆ develop and maintain sources of public and private support, and merit such continued support through public accountability for the quality of its programs and the utilization of its resources; and - ◆ provide appropriate encouragement and recognition of each member of the University community who contributes to the fulfillment of the University's goals.